 During the festival, at night, Bollywood exhilarates Ladakh!
 The profound impact Indian cinema has on the subcontinent is phenomenal and transcends all boundaries with Elan.
 I saw many tourists en route on their way from Pangong to Leh making a spontaneous stop at the venue of the festival as Kailash Kher, Papon or Sonu Nigam chose to play their favorite songs.
 Indian military convoys joined in with glee and the party was an instantaneous hit!
 Music binds us all together, even in the bitterly cold night of the dry desert area that Ladakh is!

 70 FT long hand-painted Thangka Painting

-An example of the positive change is the Naropa fellowship.
+An example of positive change is the Naropa fellowship.
 The new academic fellowship that aims to empower the youth of the Himalayan region has been opened to residents worldwide.
 The first batch of students for the merit scholarship has been accepted.
-The idea is to facilitate a self-sustaining livelihood for the residents in the fragile ecosystem of the arid region.
+The idea is to facilitate a self-sustaining livelihood for the residents in the fragile ecosystem of this arid region.

 Visiting the monastery during the festival is a cherishable memory.
 Responsible travelers who value cultural experience, as well as exotic locales, will cherish a trip to the monastery and festival.

 This is a post by Madhurima Chakraborty who represented IndiTales at the festival in Ladakh.